GroundhogState/rho_reduce/readme.md

 # rho_reduce

-Various algorithms for fast computation of partial trace operations, and benchmarks thereof.
+**Purpose**: Testing algorithms for fast computation of partial trace operations, and benchmarks thereof.

+**Outcome**: Partial traces are expensive.
+Extensive tensor reshaping is unavoidable in the mathematically elegant solution.
+Implementing a more complex algorithm involves fewer floating point operations, but fails to take advantage of hardware acceleration for linear algebra.
+If you need to repeatedly compute partial traces of a large tensor,  doing so recursively can be very advantageous.
+I suspect there may be another, potentially large, speedup, that takes advantage of the best of both worlds.

 ## Getting Started